linediconsine/superSimpleStock/README.md

 testit.py --> Testing code for SuperSimpleStocks.py
 setup.py --> Should install all requirements for SuperSimpleStocks.py

+# About financial languages:
+Ticker Price = the last know price of a Stock
+Dividend is usual referred to Last Dividend p = price

 # DataFrame:

 I created 2 different DataFrame